OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ### Amazon ECS

-Let's say you have an project in Octopus called _Pet Shop_ that deploys an application to an Amazon ECS Cluster in a _Development_ environment using a role of _PetShopFrontEnd_ and the cluster is dynamically created as part of the deployment using a CloudFormation template.
+Let's say you have a project in Octopus called _Pet Shop_ that deploys an application to an Amazon ECS Cluster in a _Development_ environment using a role of _PetShopFrontEnd_ and the cluster is dynamically created as part of the deployment using a CloudFormation template.

 To use this cluster previously in Octopus you might have either registered the target manually, or used a [script step](/docs/infrastructure/deployment-targets/dynamic-infrastructure/new-octopustarget.md) with custom code to try and find and create the cluster target.
 In addition, previously when this cluster was no longer needed you might have needed to either [run a script](/docs/infrastructure/deployment-targets/dynamic-infrastructure/remove-octopustarget.md) or manually remove the target in Octopus.